Vegan Cheeseburger Recipe (Healthy & Delicious)

 6: Assemble the Burger

-First, lightly toast the burger buns for extra flavor and texture.
+First, lightly toast the burger buns for extra flavour and texture.

 Then, spread vegan mayonnaise or burger sauce on the bottom bun.

-After that, layer lettuce, followed by the vegan patty.
+After that, layer the lettuce, followed by the vegan patty.

 Next, generously drizzle the vegan cheese sauce.